nhrap-hazus/FAST/README.md

 ## Troubleshooting

-If you are experiencing problems with FAST or Hazpy failing to update and you had downloaded and installed FAST before 2021 or FAST version 0.0.5 in the src/__init__.py then you may need to delete your hazus_env Conda environment.
-Here are two methods to do this:
+Please reach out to the Hazus Team any time for help troubleshooting tool issues at fema-hazus-support@fema.dhs.gov.

+Hazus open source tools use a centrally managed Python environment added to your machine upon installation.
+If you downloaded and installed FAST prior to 2021, you may need to delete your old Python environment - called "hazus_env".
+If you're having issues opening FAST or if the version number in your src/__init__.py file reads '0.0.5' or older, try one of the two options below to delete your old Python environment:

 **Using Anaconda:**